A major concern many tourists have when planning their first trip to Abu Dhabi and the UAE is around the dress code.

 The United Arab Emirates as a whole is nowhere near as conservative when it comes to dressing standards as other parts of the Gulf, but nonetheless, it pays to get yourself acquainted with what is legal, and socially acceptable in Abu Dhabi.

-The standard of dress varies considerably depending on your setting, so we will run you through several different locations and scenarios below.
-Whilst it’s important to dress for the climate, always bear your setting in mind and display cultural sensitivity.
+The standard of dress in Abu Dhabi varies considerably depending on your setting, so we will run you through several different locations and scenarios below.
+Whilst it’s important to dress for the climate, always bear your setting in mind and display cultural sensitivity when deciding what to wear in Abu Dhabi.

 Dressing for religion and the heat in Abu Dhabi

 Although daytime temperatures throughout the year range from mild to scorching in the peak of summer, you must remember at all times you are in a Muslim country.
 It is possible to dress in a conservative manner in Abu Dhabi that deals with the weather but remains respectful.

 There are a few basic rules tourists should look to observe: